Britishmoron-alt/Gambling-Addiction/README.md

 Those with zero will have to use games/zeroGive.html.

 # GAMES:
-BJ: Blackjack, (note: have a larger bet or you won't be winning much)
+BJ: Blackjack, (note: have a larger bet or you won't be winning much. in the site, it isn't online yet.)

 PacMan Challenge: Play pacman with four lives, win with as many as possible to win a large amount of money.
 Finally patched it.